ethen8181/Business-Analytics/README.md

 # Business-Analytics

+### Repository Description:

-#### Business Analytics / Data Science projects.
+Personal work on Business Analytics / Data Science related projects.
 Each folder’s work is independent of one another.

+The other repository [machine-learning](https://github.com/ethen8181/machine-learning) focuses more on one particular machine learning / data mining methods.

+### Project Listings:

 **1_finding_groups : 2015.11.10**